 1. Keep your software updated

 The software your company run on the machine is vulnerable to a cyber attack and zero-day exploits.
 Updates must be applied as soon as possible, or attackers will attempt to utilise zero-days or exploits against known vulnerabilities that could lead to unauthorised access, resulting in data leaks, theft, or compromise.

-Implement protections against attacks before an exploit is released by patching vulnerabilities in advance, with patches released at least “N” days before their release date.
+Implement protections against attacks before an exploit is released by patching vulnerabilities in advance, with patches released at least “N” days before release.

 2. Restricted Access

-Security measures should be taken to protect privileged access.
-Assign privileges based on risk exposure and as required for operations maintenance, including using a Privileged Access Management (PAM) solution that can automate credential management and fine-grained access control.
+businesses should take security measures to protect privileged access.
+Assign privileges based on risk exposure and as required for operations maintenance, including using a Privileged Access Management (PAM) solution to automate credential management and fine-grained access control.
 To manage privilege, these risk mitigation strategies may help your company:

-- Procedures should also be in place for securely resetting passwords or other types of credentials if they are compromised, so high-value assets aren’t inadvertently exposed to threat actors who target privileged accounts on a consistent basis.
+- Procedures should also be in place to securely reset passwords or other types of credentials if they are compromised so high-value assets aren’t inadvertently exposed to threat actors who consistently target privileged accounts.